 The primary objective of a risk register is to systematically track various risks across an organization or project.
 However, it also serves as a foundational tool for creating proactive risk response strategies.

-Each risk identified in the register, whether it pertains to team members, risk management processes, or specific risk events like security risks or market fluctuations, requires a meticulously tailored response plan.
+Each risk identified in the register, whether it pertains to team members, risk management processes, or specific events such as security risks or market fluctuations, requires a meticulously tailored response plan.
 These plans delineate both qualitative and quantitative approaches to mitigate potential impacts.
 For instance, qualitative strategies may involve enhancing team training or implementing stricter access controls, while quantitative measures could include allocating additional resources to address the potential threat.

 Continuously monitor and review risks